 Is Mastitis Serious?

-Mastitis is not generally considered a serious condition but it is very painful.
+Mastitis is not usually considered a serious condition but it is very painful.
 It affects about 10% of all breastfeeding moms in the U.S. (source) and can usually be treated at home with natural remedies.

 What Does Beginning of Mastitis Feel Like?